harmony-one/onebtc/relay-contract/README.md

 # BTCRelay implementation in Solidity

-This contract was based of crossclain's BTC relay implementation [here](https://github.com/crossclaim/btcrelay-sol).
+This contract was based of crossclaim's BTC relay implementation [here](https://github.com/crossclaim/btcrelay-sol).

 ## Requirements
 ```